 The reconstructed Shakespeare's Globe was designed to resemble the 16th-century original as closely as possible, constructed with 600 oak pegs (there's not a nail or screw in the house), specially fired Tudor-style bricks and a circular thatch roof that leaves the theatre's centre – and the groundlings watching the performance – vulnerable to the elements.
 Guided tours take in the architecture and give access to the exhibition space, with displays on Shakespeare, life in Bankside and theatre in the 17th century.

-Despite the worldwide popularity of Shakespeare over the centuries, the Globe was almost a distant memory when American actor (and, later, film director) Sam Wanamaker came searching for it in 1949.
-Undeterred by the fact that the theatre’s foundations had vanished beneath a row of heritage-listed Georgian houses, Wanamaker set up the Globe Playhouse Trust in 1970 and began fundraising for a memorial theatre.
-Work started just 200m from the original Globe site in 1987.
-Wanamaker died four years before it opened in 1997.
+Despite Shakespeare's worldwide popularity, the original Globe Theatre, demolished by the Puritans in 1644, was almost a distant memory when American actor Sam Wanamaker came searching for it in 1949.
+He began fundraising for a memorial theatre, and work started in 1987.
+Sadly, Wanamaker died four years before the theatre opened in 1997.

 Shakespeare wrote for both outdoor and indoor theatre, and outside the Globe's April to October season, the Sam Wanamaker Playhouse – an indoor candlelit Jacobean-style theatre similar to what Shakespeare would have used in winter – puts on year-round performances.